|Output wavelength||1040 nm|

 |Cooling||Air cooled (no water cooling required)|

-Pulses shorter than 100 fs suffer dispersion effect as the light travels through a microscope system.
+Pulses shorter than 100 fs suffer dispersion effects as the light travels through a microscope system.
 Pulses that are too long (typically longer that 300 fs), do not generate a detectable non-linear response.
-The Chromacity Spark laser system delivers pulse durations as short as 100 fs which make it ideally suited to all types of two-photon imaging techniques.
+The Chromacity 1040 laser system delivers pulse durations as short as 100 fs which make it ideally suited to all types of two-photon imaging techniques.

-Machined from a single block of high-grade aluminum, the Chromacity Spark has been designed specifically to deliver ultrashort pulses with an outstanding level of reliability.
+Machined from a single block of high-grade aluminium, the Chromacity 1040 has been designed specifically to deliver ultrashort pulses with an outstanding level of reliability.
 This has been brought about, in part, by fully integrating the pump source, and removing the need for water cooling.

-An intuitive web-based user-interface allows for easy control of the Spark.
+An intuitive web-based user-interface allows for easy control of the Chromacity 1040.
 This relaxes the constraints of having to be near the laser system to use it.
 We can provide femtosecond and picosecond variants, and alter pulse repetition frequencies depending on specific needs.

 The standard model operates at a pulse repetition frequency of 100 MHz, making it easy to integrate with a range of diagnostic equipment.